RubenvanGemeren/local-home-helper/README.md

 ### Features
 - **Create New Chats**: Click the "+" button to start a fresh conversation
+- **Automatic Title Generation**: Chat titles are automatically generated from the first AI response
 - **Save Conversations**: All chats are automatically saved to a local SQLite database
 - **Load Previous Chats**: Click on any chat in the sidebar to restore the conversation
 - **Edit Chat Titles**: Click the edit button to rename your conversations